tscizzle/graphpy/docs/library.rst

                     - (hashable,), length-1 tuple containing the val of the vertex to which the edge points
                     - (hashable, dict), length-2 tuple containing the val of the vertex to which the edge points and the edge's attributes
                 - if there are duplicate declarations of an edge (like v1 appearing in v0's list and v0 appearing in v1's list) with different attributes, the one to keep is chosen arbitrarily
+            - **vertex_attrs** <dict>
+                - hashable -> dict
+                - each vertex's val mapped to an attrs dict, as used in vertex creation
+                - vertices in vertex_attrs but not in graph_dict are added as new vertices
         - **Returns**
             - UndirectedGraph object defined by *graph_dict*
     - *classmethod* **from_directed_graph** (*directed_graph*)